-Weekly discussion board grades will be posted on Monday or Tuesday of the following week.
-Essays will be evaluated quickly so that you can incorporate comments and corrections into the next essay.
-All written work must be submitted through your Blackboard course in order to receive a grade.
+Weekly discussion board grades will be posted on Tuesday or Wednesday of the following week.
+Essays will be evaluated within 10 days of submission and possibly sooner.
+No email submissions will be accepted.
+All written work must be submitted through the Blackboard course in order to receive a grade.